ayushmahadik8/Internship_certificate-/README.md

 🔹 Cleaning and analyzing data using Python (Pandas, Matplotlib)

-🔹 Creating interactive reports and dashboards in Power BI
+🔹 Creating interactive reports and dashboards in Power BI.

 🔹 Writing optimized SQL queries for data extraction and reporting